JorySmith/BlogProject/README.md

 # Dev Blogs - A Blog Project
  A blog content management site and full stack web app built with C# ASP.NET MVC, JavaScript, Bootstrap, and PostgreSQL.
+Deployed and hosted on Heroku.

+ ## Live Demo

  ## Features
  - Dyanmic and searchable blogs, posts, comments, and tags